 What is a Direct Step?

-It's conduct that shows you are putting the plan into action, conduct that clearly demonstrates an intent to commit the crime, such as some type of direct action towards committing the crime.
+It's conduct that shows you are putting the plan into action, conduct that clearly demonstrates an intent to commit the crime, such as taking some direct action towards committing the crime.

-Again, making plans or engaging in a discussion to commit a crime is not a direct step; it has to be conduct that is close to completing the crime—in other words, a significant step in completing the crime.
+Again, making plans or engaging in a discussion to commit a crime is not a direct step; it must be conduct that is close to completing the crime—in other words, a significant step in the commission of the crime.

-A direct step has to show a definite intent to commit the crime and an immediate step that puts the plan to commit the crime in motion.
+A direct step must demonstrate a definite intent to commit the crime and an immediate action that puts the plan to commit the crime into motion.

 Common California Attempt Crimes